 Going full Swedish on the menu front, I ordered the traditional gravlax prepared with aquavit and dill.
 It came on soft but well-textured, fresh, brown, thick-cut bread; and it was served with a dressing that was more of a dipping sauce, but tasted like a thick, sweet vinaigrette.
 It was simple and not particularly creative, but it was well made and hit the spot.

 For dessert, my lunch buddy and I split a so-called princess cake: with its wafer-like crispy base, vanilla sponge, red fruit jam, whipped cream, and a thin green marzipan layer over the top, I didn’t expect this puffy cloud of sugary colours to be something I’d like… but in spite of myself, I found I did.

-I’d have no trouble recommending either Kessens or Selma’s to visitors and Amsterdammers alike.
+I’d have no trouble recommending Kessens, Selma’s or Bar Tack to visitors and Amsterdammers alike.
 Time will tell, but I’d put money on the fact that Scandinavian food will be more represented in Amsterdam in the future.
 And in the meantime, I’d probably best get my disguise on and head back to Scandinavian Embassy…

 Know of any other Scandinavian cafés or Nordic restaurants I should be checking out in Amsterdam?
 Let me know in the comments below!
 (This post was updated on 22 November 2017 to include Bar Tack as well.)